JohnLeber/3DMM-Face-Sample/README.md

 Deep Neural Networks (DNNs) that perform Face Reconstruction (e.g. Microsoft's [Deep-3D-Face-Reconstruction](https://github.com/microsoft/Deep3DFaceReconstruction)), or that take a 2D image of a human face and output a 3D mesh, often include a 3D Morphable Face Model (3DMM) as part of their pipeline.
 The purpose of this project was to help gain a practical understanding of 3DMMs when used in this context.
 Specifcally, when I downloaded and sarted to use Microsoft's [Deep-3D-Face-Reconstruction](https://github.com/microsoft/Deep3DFaceReconstruction) the following questions came to mind:
 1) What exactly is a 3DMM?
-2) How does the DNN output the mesh.
-If the face mesh has 70,000+ vertices, does this mean the last layer of the DNN has this many outputs (no, as it turns out).
+2) How does the DNN output the mesh?
+If the face mesh has 70,000+ vertices, does this mean the last layer of the DNN has this many outputs? (no, as it turns out).
 3) How are 3DMMs stored in files?

 What follows is an attempt to answer these questions by creating a DirectX/C++ application that demonstrates how to construct and render a 3D Morphable Model (3DMM) of a human Face.
 An option to export the model is provided along with sample code for loading the model into Matlab.